vlietz/MultiChainOps/README.md

 ### Internal structure

 If you want to run a Tezos testnet, you must deploy multiple nodes and connect them as peers.
 Next the protocol needs to be started at one of the nodes.
 This results in a hierarchical structure of Terraform modules.
 Each cloud providers is therefore split into two modules: One 'init-node' module and one 'node' module.
 Both modules will create VMs at the selected cloud provider, deploy a Tezos node (in a docker container).
 The public IP adress of the init-node is distributed to every other nodes, enabling them all to connect to each other in a P2P manner.
+The init-node will also start the protocol and set the chain parameters.
 Therefore only one init-node of only one cloud provider should exist.
 The number of 'normal' nodes by other cloud providers is not limited.

 ### Prerequisites